 The Windows Startup Screen is the first screen displayed when you turn on the power.
 To install the operating system properly, follow the on-screen instructions on each screen.

-When it is displayed, be sure to read the License Terms carefully.
+When it is displayed, be sure to read the license terms and license agreement carefully.

 Getting to know Windows